 FMPTIC has adopted the following Guiding Principles:

-We hope that you will visit our site often, email your comments, questions and concerns, and call and speak to our information specialists for assistance.
+We hope you will visit our site often, email your comments, questions and concerns, and call and speak to our Educational Support Coaches for assistance.

 Donations are welcome to assist us in supporting families with children with disabilities.
-Tax free donations can be made by going to the donate button on the top of our home page.
+Tax free donations can be made by going to "How to Help" tab at the top of this page.